 5 Multiple Choice Questions

-- in front of the elbow/in the bend of the elbow.
+- death of the individual cells of the body.

 5 True/False Questions